-Flowers are a mixed blessing for allergy sufferers.
-They may be beautiful to behold, but many come with irritating pollen that can trigger itchy eyes, runny noses, and general misery.
+Flowers may be beautiful to behold, but many come with irritating pollen that can trigger itchy eyes, runny noses, and general misery.
 Fortunately, not all flowers trigger allergies.
 It seems the more hybridized the plant, the less likely it will have a high level of pollen and the less irritating it will be.
 But there are still plenty of old-fashioned, high-pollen flowers being grown.
 This is a good thing or else bees, and other pollinators would be going hungry.

 01 of 10